phxbandit/scripts-and-tools/README.md

 # Scripts and Tools

 - 30backups.sh -- Creates and keeps the latest 30 web and SQL backups
-- 950k-usernames.txt.gz -- Pushing a million user names
 - adig.sh -- Queries authoritative name servers for A, www, and TXT records
 - character-classes.txt -- Character classes useful for web malware analysis
-- check-chef.sh -- Checks for new version of CyberChef
 - coladd.sh -- Sums a column from a file
 - convertstr.pl -- Converts a string into various formats
 - country-codes.txt -- ISO 3166 country codes